zak23/exclusv-ai-assistant/README.md

 ## Support

-For support, feature requests, or bug reports, please visit our [support forum](https://support.exclusv.ai) or contact our customer service team.
+For support, feature requests, or bug reports, please visit our [website](https://exclusv.ai) or contact our customer service team.

 ## License